KIDNEY PROBLEMS

 • Nephrologist (physician specialised in the kidneys)

-The nephrologist may discuss different treatment options with you.
+The nephrologist may perform further blood and urine tests and discuss different treatment options with you.

 What else can I do?